$t$-Structures on stable derivators and Grothendieck hearts: Introduction

-When more general $t$-structures than those induced by torsion pairs are considered, the answers to Question~\ref{mainques.when-grothendieck} are more scarce and are often inspired in one or other way by tilting theory.
-In a sense, the classical derived Morita theorems of Rickard~\cite{rickard1991derived} (for the bounded setting) and Keller~\cite{kel94-dg} (for the unbounded one) can be seen as the first examples where an answer to the problem is given.
-Namely, if $A$ and $B$ are ordinary algebras and ${}_BT_A$ is a two-sided tilting complex (see \cite{rickard1991derived}), then the triangulated equivalence $-\otimes_B^\mathbb{L}T:\Der(B)\stackrel{\cong}{\to}\Der(A)$ takes the canonical $t$-structure $(\Der^{\leq 0}(B),\Der^{\geq 0}(B))$ to the pair $(T^{\perp_{>0}},T^{\perp_{<0}})$, which is then a $t$-structure in $\Der(A)$, whose heart is equivalent to $\mod B$.
+When more general $t$-structures are considered, the answers to Question~\ref{mainques.when-grothendieck} are more scarce and they are often inspired in one or another way by tilting theory.
+In a sense, the classical derived Morita Theorems of Rickard~\cite{rickard1991derived} (for the bounded setting) and Keller~\cite{kel94-dg} (for the unbounded case) can be seen as the first examples where an answer to the problem is given.
+Namely, if $A$ and $B$ are ordinary algebras and ${}_BT_A$ is a two-sided tilting complex (see \cite{rickard1991derived}), then the triangulated equivalence $-\otimes_B^\mathbb{L}T\colon\Der(B)\tilde{\longrightarrow}\Der(A)$ takes the canonical $t$-structure $(\Der^{\leq 0}(B),\Der^{\geq 0}(B))$ to the pair $(T^{\perp_{>0}},T^{\perp_{<0}})$, which is then a $t$-structure in $\Der(A)$, whose heart is equivalent to $\mod B$.
 This includes the case of a classical ($n$-)tilting module in the sense of \cite{miyashita-tilt}.
-The dual of a (not necessarily classical) ($n$-)tilting $A$-module is that of a (big) ($n$-)cotilting $A$-module $Q$, in which case the second named author proved that $(_{}^{\perp_{<0}}Q,_{}^{\perp_{>0}}Q)$ is a $t$-structure in $\Der(A)$ whose heart is a Grothendieck category (see \cite[Thm.\,6.2]{stovicek2014derived}).
+The dual of a (not necessarily classical) ($n$-)tilting $A$-module is that of a (big) ($n$-)cotilting $A$-module $Q$, in which case the second named author proved that $(_{}^{\perp_{<0}}Q,_{}^{\perp_{>0}}Q)$ is a $t$-structure in $\Der(A)$ whose heart is a Grothendieck Abelian category (see \cite[Thm.\,6.2]{stovicek2014derived}).
 These two results have recently been extended to include all silting sets of compact objects and all pure-injective cosilting sets in a compactly generated triangulated category (see \cite[Prop.\,4.2]{NSZ}, also for the used terminology).
 Results saying that cosilting $t$-structures have Grothendieck hearts under appropriate assumptions also include~\cite[Thm.\,3.6]{hugel2016torsion} and~\cite[Prop.\,3.10]{MV-silting}, whereas conditions under which the $t$-structure $(T^{\perp_{>0}},T^{\perp_{<0}})$ obtained from a non-classical tilting module $T$ has a Grothendieck heart were given in~\cite{bazzoni2016t}.

-A common feature of the results in \cite{stovicek2014derived,NSZ,hugel2016torsion,MV-silting} is that the heart is proved to be a Grothendieck category rather indirectly, using the pure-injectivity of certain cotilting or cosilting objects and ideas from model theory of modules.
+A common feature of the results in \cite{stovicek2014derived,NSZ,hugel2016torsion,MV-silting} is that the heart is proved to be a Grothendieck Abelian category rather indirectly, using the pure-injectivity of certain cotilting or cosilting objects and ideas from model theory of modules.